Luis Arraez Player Props: Marlins vs. Mariners

-On Monday, Luis Arraez (hitting .475 in his past 10 games) and the Miami Marlins play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
-First pitch is at 9:40 PM ET.
+After batting .429 with four doubles, a walk and nine RBI in his past 10 games, Luis Arraez and the Miami Marlins face the Seattle Mariners (who will hand the ball to George Kirby) at 9:40 PM ET on Tuesday.

-In his most recent game, he went 1-for-5 against the White Sox.
+In his previous game he had a hitless showing (0-for-4) against the Mariners.

 Luis Arraez Game Info & Props vs. the Mariners